ClickHouse/clickhouse-docs/docs/en/manage/tuning-for-cloud-cost-efficiency.md

 Alternatively to batching data on the client-side, you can leverage on [asynchronous inserts](https://clickhouse.com/blog/click-house-v2111-released) by enabling the [async_insert](../operations/settings/settings/#async-insert) setting and let ClickHouse handle the batching on the server-side.
 Doing so will also reduce the number of write requests generated.

-As mentioned in the previous section, each insert sent to ClickHouse causes ClickHouse to create a part containing the data before processing the next insert.
-This means that inserts are made synchronously, one after another, resulting in many write requests.
+As mentioned in the previous section, each insert sent to ClickHouse causes ClickHouse to immediately create a part containing the data from the insert.
 This is the default behavior when the async_insert setting is set to 0:

 ![compression block diagram](images/async-01.png)